Connecting Learning Abroad and Your Career

 - Practice talking about your experiences

-- Develop your personal brand and build your online identity (LinkedIn, blog & video blog, Facebook, Twitter, Instagram, Pinterest)
+- Develop your personal brand and build your online identity (LinkedIn, blog and video blog, Facebook, Twitter, Instagram, Pinterest)

 - Pay attention to the ways in which your strengths are being used in a healthy and productive way and also how they are being challenged during your experience